duckdb/dbt-duckdb/README.md

 ### External Materializations and Sources

 One of DuckDB's most powerful features is its ability to read and write CSV and Parquet files directly, without needing to import/export them from the database first.

+#### Writing to external files

-In `dbt-duckdb`, we support creating models that are backed by external files via the `external` materialization
+In `dbt-duckdb`, creating models that are backed by external files is supported via the `external` materialization strategy:
-strategy:

 ```
 {{ config(materialized='external', location='local/directory/file.parquet') }}